-Without a clear risk appetite framework and controls around review and escalation, decision-making is subjective, as boundaries are grey and individuals' personal risk drivers are allowed to become a key factor in the decision-making process.
+Without a clear risk appetite framework and controls around review and escalation, decision-making will be subjective as boundaries are grey and individuals' personal risk drivers are allowed to become key factors in the decision-making process.
 This may result in some heroic wins when opportunities are taken that work out, but is more likely to lead to failure when resources are invested in areas that are not within the core competencies of the business.

 A clear risk appetite establishes the boundaries and tolerances around expectations for behaviours, which is essential for consistent application of risk controls.
-In immature risk management cases, leadership is unclear about appetite in many areas, systems of control are poorly defined, skills, knowledge and incentive structures are likely to be misaligned, and mechanisms for measuring, monitoring and reviewing performance won't be fully effective.
+In immature risk management cases, leadership will be unclear about appetite in many areas, systems of control will be poorly defined, skills, knowledge and incentive structures are likely to be misaligned, and mechanisms for measuring, monitoring and review of performance won't be fully effective.

-At a commercial level, mature risk management cases with a clear risk appetite aligned to well-defined authority levels effectively invest in pre-contract phases so that time and resources are allocated to the right areas.
-Being clear about what is acceptable and what is not also makes for effective 'amber management', where escalation requirements become quickly obvious.
-Avoiding delay and indecision through the clarity provided around appetite and escalation means that an organisation can grasp opportunities in the amber zone, succeeding where competitors may fail.
+At a commercial level, mature risk management cases with a clear risk appetite aligned to well-defined authority levels will effectively invest in pre-contract phases so that time and resources are allocated to the right areas.
+Being clear about what is acceptable and what is not, also makes for effective 'amber management' where escalation requirements become quickly obvious.
+Avoiding delay and indecision through the clarity provided around appetite and escalation means an organisation can grasp opportunities in the amber zone, succeeding where competitors may fail.